What is pain management?

-Our pain management team is fully integrated with your oncologist and other members of your team.
-In addition to medication, your pain management regimen may include one or more of our integrative oncology services:
+The team approach to care is critical for pain management.
+Our pain management team is integrated with your oncologist and other members of your care team.
+In addition to medication, your pain management regimen may include one or more of our supportive care services, such as:

-- Naturopathic medicine uses natural therapies to help you combat pain, as well as reduce the hormonal side effects that may accompany cancer treatment.
+- Naturopathic medicine, which uses natural therapies to help you combat pain, as well as reduce the hormonal side effects that may accompany cancer treatment

-- The mind-body medicine team is available to teach you relaxation tools to help you manage pain, and to reduce the anxiety and fatigue related to cancer or cancer treatment.
+- The mind-body medicine team, which is available to teach you relaxation tools to help you manage pain, and to reduce the anxiety and fatigue related to cancer or its treatment

-For patients staying at the hospital, “Comfort Rounds” are conducted twice weekly.
-During these visits, pain management practitioners thoroughly evaluate your current pain level and how your current treatment approach is working, and make any necessary modifications to your treatment plan.
+For patients staying at the hospital, the pain management team conducts “comfort rounds” twice weekly.
+During these visits, pain management practitioners thoroughly evaluate your pain level and assess how your pain management approach is working.
+Based on their evaluation, these clinicians will make modifications to your treatment plan as needed.